input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 We first describe `LockBoxOracleMintingPolicy` which will identify the
     `LockBoxValidator`s used in the sidechain.
 This will be parameterized by:
-- a UTxO (or anything to guarantee that this token is uniquely identified with the sidechain);
+- a UTxO (or anything to guarantee that this token is uniquely identified with a point in time);
 - (optional) an integer denoting the total number of lock boxes available in the system;
-- (optional) the address of the `LockBoxValidator` (indirectly).
+- (optional) the address of the `LockBoxValidator` (indirectly)[^indirectParamterization].

+[^indirectParamterization]: Often, we will say a Plutus script is _indirectly parameterized_ by `someData` meaning that `someData` must be found through a layer of indirection of some other read-only UTxO with this information.
+  This is necessary since sometimes Plutus scripts must be cyclically parameterized by each other, and this is simply impossible as the hash of the scripts cannot depend on each other.

 Note the optional data is not required but may be included to decrease trust
     assumptions in the setup.
 Finally, `LockBoxOracleMintingPolicy` mints only if its UTxO is spent,